What are Penny stocks? And should you buy it?

 - There is a large bid-ask spread in these stocks.

-- Limited information available among the public about the company.
+- Limited information available to the public about the company.

 - Price manipulations: There have been a number of cases of price manipulations in penny stocks where the insiders try to inflate the share price.
 Further, one can easily manipulate the penny stocks by buying large quantities of